 Clear Sky Beachside Cafe

-If you’re vacationing in Clearwater, you should try to eat at the Clear Sky Beachside Cafe at least once.
-Open for breakfast, lunch and dinner, we decided that a breakfast here would be a great way to kick off our vacation.
+If you’re vacationing in Clearwater, you want to have breakfast at the Clear Sky Beachside Cafe at least once.
+Open for breakfast, lunch and dinner, we love kicking off our vacation with a breakfast here.

 If you like Bloody Mary’s, you’ll want to start with the Bloody Mary bar.
 Available weekends, there are more garnishes to choose from than you’ll have room in your glass!
 You can toss in peppers, shrimp, cheese and lots more.
 My hubby is a pretty big Bloody Mary fan and he was impressed with the selection (though they probably had to refill the shrimp when he was done with it!).